Skip to main content

 🄲 Retrieve Join-Code

-🄳 Integrate into your game client
+🄳 Integrate Idem into your game client

 Each player's game-client will need to establish a websocket to Idem's API (using the JOIN_CODE obtained in 🄲) and then submit themselves to matchmaking via the WebSocket.
 Once a match suggestion is found for them, Idem will host a server on your behalf at the hosting provider you set up and then send the connection details to the player via the same WebSocket connection.